arq5x/poretools/README.md

 ========

 Extract sequences in FASTQ format from a set of FAST5 files.

     poretools fastq fast5/*.fast5

+Or, if there are too many files for your OS to do the wildcard expansion, just provide a directory.
+``poreutils`` will automatically find all of the FAST5 files in the directory.

+    poretools fastq fast5/*.fast5

+Extract sequences in FASTQ format from a set of FAST5 files.

+    poretools fastq fast5/*.fast5
     poretools fastq --min-length 5000 fast5/*.fast5